Rosa Parks Hempstead Transit Center: Bus terminal

-Naming
+Renaming for Rosa Parks

-On February 14, 2006, then-Nassau County Executive, Thomas Suozzi announced that Hempstead Transit Center would be renamed in honor of civil rights pioneer Rosa Parks.
-At the dedication, Suozzi said, "To honor her memory and that of her important work, today we are renaming this vital transit hub for one of the most important figures in American history.”
-In addition to the renaming of the terminal, a permanent exhibit of the civil rights movement will be constructed, telling the story of the struggle for equality through the photographs of photojournalists and artists who covered the unrest of that era, including the late Moneta Sleet Jr., Jim Peppler (a photographer for Long Island's local newspaper, Newsday), and Herbert Randall.
-So far, a column in the back of the bus terminal has been renovated with black marble, engraved with a large image of Rosa Parks and her story below.
+On February 14, 2006, Thomas R. Suozzi, then the County Executive of Nassau County, announced that Hempstead Transit Center would be renamed in honor of civil rights pioneer Rosa Parks.
+At the dedication, Suozzi said, "To honor her memory and that of her important work, today we are renaming this vital transit hub for one of the most important figures in American history."

+In addition to the renaming of the terminal, a permanent exhibit of the civil rights movement will be constructed, telling the story of the struggle for equality through the photographs of photojournalists and artists who covered the unrest of that era, including the late Moneta Sleet Jr., Jim Peppler, and Herbert Randall.
+A column in the back of the bus terminal has been renovated with black marble, engraved with a large image of Rosa Parks and her story.

 Station layout

-This station has two high-level island platforms, each 8 cars long.
+This station has two high-level island platforms, each eight cars long.
 The Hempstead Branch has eight tracks at this location.
-The four tracks to the east of the platforms but not adjacent to them are used for train storage.
+The four tracks to the east of – but not adjacent to – the platforms are used for train storage.

 Bus connections

-At the Hempstead Transit Center, there are 19 routes operating through the terminal.
-Also, weekend Jones Beach n88 trips stop outside at Columbia Avenue.
+There are 19 routes that serve the Hempstead Transit Center, those being the n6, n6X, n15, n16, n16C, n27, n31, n31X/MMCS, n32, n35, n40, n40X, n41, n48, n49, n54, n55, and n70. n6X and n40X trips stop outside at Jackson Avenue.
 Departure assignments during the day are listed below, during late night hours when the terminal is closed, all buses stop on West Columbia Street at Station Plaza immediately north of the terminal.